Physician Burnout Solutions:

 • Acts with Integrity: These leaders talk about their most important values and beliefs, they focus on a desirable vision, and focus on building a commonly shared mission for the group.

-• Encourages Others: These leaders behave in ways that motivate those around them by providing meaning and challenge to their followers’ work, and encourage followers to envision a better future for the organization as well as for themselves.
+• Encourages Others: These leaders behave in ways that motivate those around them by providing meaning and challenge to their followers’ work, and they encourage followers to envision a better future for the organization as well as for themselves.

 • Encourages Innovative Thinking: These leaders stimulate their followers’ effort to be innovative and creative by questioning assumptions, reframing problems, and approaching old situations in new ways.